Remote Sensing and Geospatial Data

 -

-Structural state characteristics (Class B2) -- vegetation cover and canopy height for mangroves and coastal wetlands derived from optical imagery (cover) and LiDAR or InSAR (height); coral cover from high-resolution multispectral imagery; above-ground biomass estimated using SAR backscatter and allometric equations.
+Structural state characteristics (Class B2)—vegetation cover and canopy height for mangroves and coastal wetlands derived from optical imagery (cover) and LiDAR or InSAR (height); coral cover from high-resolution multispectral imagery; above-ground biomass estimated using SAR backscatter and allometric equations.
+SAR-derived biomass estimates are subject to saturation limits that vary by sensor band: C-band (Sentinel-1) saturates at approximately 100 Mg/ha, L-band (ALOS PALSAR-2) at approximately 200 Mg/ha, and P-band (ESA Biomass Mission) extends the range further.[18]
+Compilers should document the saturation limit relative to the biomass range of the ecosystem being measured and apply a data quality flag where saturation likely affects a significant portion of the study area.

 -

 The SEEA EA notes that "condition accounts are most commonly compiled using remote sensing, modelling and other techniques in combination with available direct field measures."[19]
-For comprehensive guidance on condition variable selection and indicator derivation, see TG-3.5 Ecosystem Condition Accounts.
+For comprehensive guidance on condition variable selection and indicator derivation, see TG-3.5 Social Accounts.

 3.2.3 Ecosystem-Specific Accounts (TG-6.1, TG-6.2, TG-6.3)